FAQs

 Sometimes.

-Our PR Plan is strongest when there is a credible angle journalists can use.
+Our PR services are strongest when there is a credible angle journalists can use.
 For some brands, that may mean expert commentary or founder visibility.
 For others, product and service promotion can form part of the PR strategy where there is a genuine editorial angle.

 For consumer product brands, this may include product roundups, recommendations, gift guides, seasonal features, shopping coverage and reviews where suitable.